 ADD DG6B4/23/2

-Draft New Resolution [FS/MS/RAS/EESS (passive) in 275-325 GHz] (WRC-23)
+Draft New Resolution [ITEM 6B4 #1] (WRC-23)

-New allocations to fixed, mobile, radio astronomy services and Earth exploration-satellite service (passive) in the frequency range 275-325 GHz on a co-primary basis with the consequential update of Nos.
-5.138, 5.149, 5.340, 5.564A and 5.565
+New allocations to fixed, mobile, radiolocation, amateur, amateur satellite, radio astronomy, Earth exploration-satellite (passive and active) and space research (passive) services in the frequency range 275-450 GHz with the consequential update of Nos.
+5.149, 5.340, 5.564A and 5.565

+[Editor’s Note: This resolution will be further reviewed in WRC 27]

+[Editor’s Note: Current draft is subjected to further review regarding the ordering of the clauses]

 The World Radiocommunication Conference (Dubai, 2023)

 considering

+that technologies above 275 GHz are considered as emerging enablers to enhance the radio interface to support high-capacity transmission and scientific research;

+that sub-THz and terahertz spectrum have been discussed for use by various active service applications;

+that there have been radio observatories and passive remote sensing satellites operating above 275 GHz;

-a) that studies on technical and operational characteristics of fixed service (FS) and land mobile service (LMS) applications operating in the frequency range 275-450 GHz have been carried out by the ITU-R;
+that studies on technical and operational characteristics of fixed service (FS) and land mobile service (LMS) applications operating in the frequency range 275-450 GHz have been carried out by the ITU-R and resulted in footnote 5.564A being added by WRC 19;

-b) that studies on coexistence between FS and LMS applications in the frequency range 252-296 GHz have been carried out by the ITU-R;
+that amateur and amateur satellite service applications have been utilized in the frequency range 275-450 GHz in a number of countries;

-c) that Recommendation ITU-R RS.2017 provides performance and interference criteria for satellite passive remote sensing up to 1 000 GHz;
+f) that Recommendation ITU-R RS.2017 provides performance and interference criteria for satellite passive remote sensing up to 1 000 GHz;

-d) that protection criteria for the radio astronomy service (RAS) below 275 GHz are contained in Recommendation ITU-R RA.769, and those above 275 GHz are included in Report ITU-R RA.2189;
+g) that protection criteria for the radio astronomy service (RAS) above 275 GHz is included in Report ITU-R RA.2189;

-e) that frequency bands above 275 GHz in which emissions are prohibited are not specified by a provision of the Radio Regulations (RR);
+h) that frequency bands above 275 GHz in which emissions are prohibited are not specified by a provision of the Radio Regulations (RR);

-f) that there have been radio observatories and passive remote sensing satellites operating above 275 GHz;

-g) that frequency bands above 275 GHz for short range devices (SRD)/industrial, scientific and medical (ISM) applications are not specified by a provision of the RR;

-h) that propagation characteristics of the frequencies above 275 GHz are being studied by ITU-R Study Group 3;
+i) that propagation characteristics of the frequencies above 275 GHz are being studied by ITU-R Study Group 3;

-i) that technologies above 275 GHz are considered as emerging enablers to enhance the radio interface to support short-range and high capacity transmission;

-j) that sub-THz and terahertz spectrum have been discussed for use by various active service applications after WRC-19;

-k) that it is appropriate to ensure that the frequency allocations above 275 GHz to FS, MS, RAS and Earth exploration-satellite service (EESS) (passive) correspond to up-to-date technical and operational characteristics for those applications;
+j) that it is appropriate to ensure that any frequency allocations above 275 GHz to FS, MS, RLS, amateur, amateur satellite, RAS and Earth exploration-satellite (EESS) (passive and active), space research (passive) and any other radiocommunication services should correspond to up-to-date technical and operational characteristics for those applications as well as taking into account compatibility between these services;

-l) that the first international standard operating in the frequency range 252-325 GHz developed as the IEEE 802 standard supports the channel bandwidths between 2.16 GHz and 69.12 GHz;
+k) that international standards are being developed for equipment operating in the frequency range 275-450 GHz;

-m) that ETSI launched the Industry Specification Group on Terahertz for THz standard development of MS applications,

-recognizing

-a) that radiocommunication services allocated in the frequency range 248-275 GHz in the 2001 edition of the RR have not been modified for more than 20 years;
+[that studies on technical and operational characteristics of radiolocation service applications operating in the frequency range 275-700 GHz have been carried out by the ITU-R] Editor’s note: subject to approval of WRC 27 ;

+noting

-b) that Nos.
+a) that Nos.
 5.149, 5.340 and 5.565 were updated at WRC-03, WRC-07 and WRC-12, respectively;

-c) that No. 5.564A was added at WRC-19;
+b) that No. 5.564A was added at WRC-19;

-d) that a number of bands in the frequency range 275-1 000 GHz are identified for use by administrations for passive services, such as the RAS, the EESS (passive) and the space research service (SRS) (passive);
+c) that a number of bands in the frequency range 275-1 000 GHz are identified for use by administrations for passive services, such as the RAS, the EESS (passive) and the space research service (SRS) (passive);

-e) that four bands in the frequency range 275-450 GHz are identified for use by administrations for the implementation of LMS and FS applications;
+d) that four bands in the frequency range 275-450 GHz are identified for use by administrations for the implementation of LMS and FS applications;

-f) that administrations wishing to make available frequencies in the frequency range 275-1 000 GHz for active service applications are urged to take all practicable steps to protect these passive services from harmful interference until the date when the Table of Frequency Allocations is established for the relevant frequencies;
+e) that administrations wishing to make available frequencies in the frequency range 275-1 000 GHz for active service applications are urged to take all practicable steps to protect these passive services from harmful interference until the date when the Table of Frequency Allocations is established for the relevant frequencies;